 Brain injury is likely to occur if a pedestrian's head a car or the road.
 Brain injury can also occur if the body is suddenly jolted or thrown.
 Sometimes brain injury is mild and the damage heals with rest, but often pedestrian accidents result in permanent brain damage and lifelong disability.
 The cost of treating a brain injury may be well over a million dollars.

 Signals from the brain to the rest of the body and carries signals to the body from the brain.
 A pedestrian accident can leave the spinal cord crushed, torn, severed or otherwise damaged.
 Depending on the severity of the damage, such injuries can cause partial or complete paralysis.
 Many spinal cord injuries are permanent.

 Most of these injuries are costly and can be life altering.
 Victims of pedestrian accidents are often left with life-long disability, chronic pain and expensive medical bills.
 And, the sad fact is many of these injuries could have been avoided.

 If the driver of a vehicle is determined to be wholly or partially at fault for an Atlanta pedestrian accident, the injured pedestrians may seek compensation to cover their medical bills and other losses.
 An Atlanta pedestrian injury attorney will be able to determine who is at a fault and how much a claim is worth.

-    If you or someone you love has been injured in a Georgia pedestrian accident, contact the Atlanta pedestrian injury attorneys at the Law Offices of Shane Smith at 770-HURT-999.
+If you or someone you love has been injured in a Georgia pedestrian accident, contact the Atlanta pedestrian injury attorneys at Shane Smith Law at 770-HURT-999.
 Ask to schedule a free initial consultation.